 In June 2018 HMRC assigned LSTM a Customer Compliance Manager (CCM) and several meetings have been held with the CCM and their team since to broaden HMRC’s understanding of LSTM and its tax affairs.

-As part of this relationship with HMRC the LSTM's Financial Accounts Team will:
+As part of this relationship with HMRC the LSTM's Finance Operations Team will:

-• Provide prompt response to any requests for information from HMRC and ensure that all their requests are actioned.
+- Provide a prompt response to any requests for information from HMRC and ensure that all their requests are actioned.